 Las Alamandas is the pride and joy of Isabel Goldsmith-Patiño (James Goldsmith’s eldest daughter), who inherited this little piece of paradise from her maternal grandfather, Bolivian Tin Magnate Antenor Patiño.

-Goldsmith-Patino’s personal touches are evident everywhere from her art collections and exquisite sculptures to colorful pottery.
-No attention to detail is spared throughout the 16 suites, there are decorative flower petals placed on the beds and towels, and biscuits and water left at your bedside each evening.
+Goldsmith-Patino’s personal touches are evident everywhere, from her art collections and exquisite sculptures to colourful pottery.
+No attention to detail is spared throughout the 16 suites; there are decorative flower petals placed on the beds and towels, and biscuits and water are left at your bedside each evening.
 Goldsmith-Patiño is a charming hostess and greets her guests personally if she’s in residence, which amounts to 3-6 months a year.
 She divides her time between Las Alamandas, Los Angeles, Paris, and London.

-Waking on my first morning, I was faced with a couple of big decisions, which of the three secluded beaches would be my destination and where to dine in the evening; my patio overlooking the Pacific, or the Oasis restaurant for a candlelit supper.
-Lunch is always casual affair served under a beautiful Palapa – meals are freshly prepared ranging from Mexican dishes to continental cuisine.
-The resident Chef uses freshly caught fish to create the most amazing seafood tacos, salads, and entrees.
+Waking on my first morning, I was faced with a couple of big decisions, which of the three secluded beaches would be my destination and where to dine in the evening; my patio overlooking the Pacific or the Oasis restaurant for a candlelit supper.
+Lunch is always a casual affair served under a beautiful Palapa – meals are freshly prepared, ranging from Mexican dishes to continental cuisine.
+The resident Chef uses newly caught fish to create the most fantastic seafood tacos, salads, and entrees.

-Once I ventured from the hammock I selected a few relaxing activities.
-As nature in all its glory, was mere steps away, I could tour the property and spy wildlife in its natural habitat and take a guided excursion to view some of the 270 bird species (Black Ibis, Osprey, Barn Swallows, American Coot, American Crestel, Northern Jacana), all the more enjoyable, with a chef inspired picnic basket in hand.
+Once I ventured from the hammock, I selected a few relaxing activities.
+As nature in all its glory, was mere steps away, I could tour the property and spy on wildlife in its natural habitat and take a guided excursion to view some of the 270 bird species (Black Ibis, Osprey, Barn Swallows, American Coot, American Crestel, Northern Jacana), all the more enjoyable, with a chef-inspired picnic basket in hand.